dzzz2001/abacus-develop/docs/advanced/acceleration/cuda.md

 - **Parallel strategy**: K point parallel.

-Unlike PW basis, only the grid integration module (module_gint) and the diagonalization of the Hamiltonian matrix (module_hsolver) have been implemented with GPU acceleration under LCAO basis, and the acceleration is limited to gamma only calculation.
-Additionally, LCAO basis does not support multi-GPU acceleration.
-Both the grid integration module and the Hamiltonian matrix solver only support acceleration on a single GPU.
+Unlike PW basis, only the grid integration module (module_gint) and the diagonalization of the Hamiltonian matrix (module_hsolver) have been implemented with GPU acceleration under LCAO basis.

 ## Required hardware/software